isabelle-prover/conventions/README.md

 # Isabelle Community Contribution Guidelines
-This repository contains style guidelines for developing projects with the [Isabelle](https://isabelle.in.tum.de) proof assistant.
+This repository contains style guidelines for the development of projects with the [Isabelle](https://isabelle.in.tum.de) proof assistant.

 ## Introduction
 We start with the most important rule: **Every commit** must comply with the standards listed in this document.